Division Office: Health Professions Building Room 312, Clifton Campus

 The division also offers the RN to BSN Completion Program, which provides an efficient and affordable option for registered nurses without a baccalaureate degree to earn the degree Bachelor of Science in Nursing (BSN).

 The Health and Public Safety programs have accreditation or approval by national and state agencies when available, so graduates are qualified to sit for credentialing exams offered by certification or licensure organizations and agencies.
-Many programs have articulation agreements with bachelor degree programs in the area to facilitate transfer of credits.
+Many programs have articulation agreements with bachelor's degree programs in the area to facilitate transfer of credits.

-The Health and Public Safety Division works closely with hundreds of community partners such as area hospitals, health care agencies, fire service organizations, and other educational programs to provide clinical and experiential learning opportunities for health and public safety students.
+The Health and Public Safety Division works closely with hundreds of community partners such as area hospitals, health care agencies, fire service organizations, and other educational programs to provide clinical and experiential learning opportunities for Health and Public Safety students.

 The Biological Sciences department offers a range of courses to meet the needs of health programs and to provide science requirements for students seeking the Associate of Science degree.
 When applicable, these courses can be used in transfer to bachelor's degree programs.